motocoin-dev/motocoin/README.md

 Other information:
  - 5 minute block targets
- - subsidy halves in 200k blocks (~2 years) but will never be less then 2 coins per block.
+ - subsidy halves in 200k blocks (~2 years) but will never be less than 2 coins per block.
  - ≈40 mln coins in first 12 years, then 200 000 coins per year
  - 100 coins per block
  - 3.5 days (1008 blocks) to retarget difficulty